Beyond Brontës: The Mayor’s Screen Diversity Programme

 Who can apply?

-No experience or qualifications in the film and TV industry are necessary, however, applicants must show a commitment to starting a career in the screen industries and be available to take on freelance contracts, short-term or long-term employment within 6 months after completing the course.
+No experience or qualifications in the screen industries are necessary, however, applicants must show a commitment to starting a career in the screen industries and be available to take on freelance contracts, short-term or long-term employment within 6 months after completing the course.

 University graduates, or people who will soon graduate, are welcome to apply, as are people with transferable skills looking to change their career path at any life stage.
 We are looking for trainees who bring a diverse range of experiences to the group and we actively encourage applicants from groups who are currently underrepresented in the film and television industries.
 Please refer to our FAQs to find out which groups are considered underrepresented.

-When will Beyond Brontës: The Mayor’s Screen Diversity Programme take place?
+When will Beyond Brontës: A Screen Diversity Programme take place?

 All dates are subject to change – a full schedule will be available at the start of the programme.
 Although the training aims to be comprehensive, training in specific roles and technical skills will be limited due to wide remit.

-In the event that your are shortlisted for the programme, you will be invited to an online interview either on Monday 11th December, Tuesday 12th December, Wednesday 13th December, or Thursday 14th December
+In the event that you are shortlisted for the programme, you will be invited to an online interview sometime between 20th May and 7th June

-Successful applicants will be offered a place by the week continuing 18th December 2023 and will be expected to accept within 48 hours of the offer.
-We will endeavour to contact everyone who applies, however due to the number of applications we receive, if you have not heard from us by the end of December, mid-January, please assume you have not been offered a place on the course.
+Successful applicants will be offered a place by the week beginning 10th June and will be expected to accept within 48 hours of the offer.
+We will endeavour to contact everyone who applies, however due to the number of applications we receive, if you have not heard from us by the end of June, please assume you have not been offered a place on the course.

 Hear from our previous trainees: